 When your business is starting to migrate its payroll online in order to make the most of the technology and to ensure it complies with regulations, your senior management team, HR department and the finance function needs to consider whether to provide this service in-house or use an external bureau.

 Smaller businesses might want to consider external providers for their online payslips and payroll because, unlike larger organisations, they may well not have the necessary resources and technical and legal knowledge.

 In other cases, you might take the view that it makes more sense to keep the process in-house.
 If that’s what you opt for, you’ll need to arrange training for staff and source the best software for their needs.

 It’s essential that you ensure that your staff’s knowledge and your software are regularly updated (a cloud payroll solution should make this easy for the latter but check with your software provider) and that they comply with the latest regulations.

 Final thoughts on online payslips

 The move towards online payslips offers businesses of all sizes, especially small and medium-sized companies, the opportunity to cut costs, improve data security and make life easier for employees.

 You and your team need to identify whether to carry out your payroll processes in-house or whether to outsource them to a provider.

-You also need to ensure that your business complies with GDPR and all the necessary data protection regulations and, as with any new development, you’ll need to ensure your team communicates effectively with your employees.
+You also need to ensure that your business complies with data protection regulations and, as with any new development, you’ll need to ensure your team communicates effectively with your employees.

 This includes explaining the rationale and providing training where necessary in order to gain their buy-in and demonstrate clearly that moving to online payslips offers benefits to all within the business.